-In one embodiment, for example implemented under the MICROSOFTS WindowsTM operating system, the desktop supports the ability to use custom code libraries to render icons for specific file types.
+In one embodiment, for example implemented under the MICROSOFT® WindowsTM operating system, the desktop supports the ability to use custom code libraries to render icons for specific file types.
 The system 10 uses this capability to render application specific icons under WindowsTM.
-In Windows[TM], icon information may be stored in a file.
+In WindowsTM, icon information may be stored in a file.
 When the desktop needs to draw the icon, it calls a library function that accesses the icon information in the files.
 The library function reads the file, builds the icon from the data therein, adds branding information (if any) and returns the image to the desktop for rendering.
 For droplet-enabled applications and/or information, therefore, files are maintained for all icons.
-The files include, for example, at least the droplet-enabled symbol (the teardrop symbol 326 of FIG. 4D) and, in one embodiment, the file is downloaded from the server 40 as a result of executing the downloading (e.g., improved drag and drop) operation discussed above,
+The files include, for example, at least the dropletenabled symbol (the teardrop symbol 326 of FIG. 4D) and, in one embodiment, the file is downloaded from the server 40 as a result of executing the downloading (e.g., improved drag and drop) operation discussed above, and the icon information is included within the file 74.

 In another embodiment, for example implemented under the MACINTOSH® MacOSTM operating system, the client operating system natively supports unique icons for each file.
 On this platform, the icon is assigned when the file is first created, e.g., as a final step of the improved drag and drop operation.
 Under some circumstance, the proper icon may not initially be defined, e.g., if the file containing the rendering information was copied or dragged from an incompatible system.
-In those circumstance, when the client Watcher application 100.
-Importantly, the Stock Watcher 45 invokes the droplet-enabled application, the MacOSTM checks for the existence of a custom icon in the file.
+In those circumstance, when the client invokes the droplet-enabled application, the MacOSTM checks for the existence of a custom icon in the file.
 If the icon does not exist, it creates one from the icon information within the file.

 In another aspect of the present invention, droplet-enabled applications may be "skinned."
 That is, a "look and feel" of a user interface for a particular droplet-enabled application includes aesthetically appealing or commercially branded visual and auditory characteristics that tend to distinguish the application from other applications running within the network.
 The visual and auditory characteristics may include, for example, distinctive colors, text fonts, control layouts, graphics or relative sizes and spacing of controls.
 A "skin" may reflect an advertising or promotional message, a favored item of interest such as, for example, a scene from a movie, video game or landscape.
-Additionally, the skin may vary characteristics of controls and labels to provide a multi-linqual presentation of a particular droplet-enabled application.
+Additionally, the skin may vary characteristics of controls and labels to provide a multi-lingual presentation of a particular droplet-enabled application.
 That is, the skinning permits an application to be presented in varying languages such as, for example, English, Spanish, German, Italian, etc.

-In accordance with the present invention, a skin may be chosen and applied at run-time without requiring a change in the droplet-enabled application's coding or business logic (i.e., the C++, Java, visual basic or other coding used to develop the applications need not be altered).
+In accordance with the present invention, a skin may be products and/or services of the institution in the hope of 55 chosen and applied at run-time without requiring a change in the droplet-enabled application's coding or business logic (i.e., the C++, Java, visual basic or other coding used to develop the applications need not be altered).
 Therefore, skins permit the user interface of a given droplet-enabled application to be customized (e.g., "private-labeled") from one implementation (e.g., website) to another.
-That is, the customized user interface may be configured as a commercially (branded) or aesthetically appealing interface giving each instance of the droplet-enabled application a desired a skin may be provided under the direction of a droplet application developer, website webmaster, or end-user.
+That is, the customized user interface may be configured as a commercially (branded) or aesthetically appealing interface giving each instance of the droplet-enabled application a desired look and feel.
+The customization and/or the ability to choose a skin may be provided under the direction of a droplet application developer, website webmaster, or end-user.